abelgoodwin1988/denver-devs_common-topics/channels/topic-career-advice/contractor-c2h-employee.md

 *#topic-career-advice*

 ### Brief
-Present information about each classification to help you make a decision about which path may be best for you.
+Present information about each employment-type classification to help you make a decision about which path may be best for you.

 ### Last updated: 2017/11/13